Vizzuality/marxan-cloud/ENV_VARS.md

   the Express daemon of the API service will listen.
 If running the API on the same host as the Geoprocessing application, you need to modify at least one of the two, so they don't conflict.
+* `NETWORK_CORS_ORIGINS` (comma-separated list of whitelisted app origins for requests from the in-browser frontend app to the API, required except when accessing the frontend app on the default URL defined in `api/apps/api/config/default.json`, via the `network.cors.origins` config key)

 ### PostgreSQL service - API database